• Skip to primary navigation

 • Tweet

 Dal palak is a delicious, protein-rich lentil curry recipe from India.
-It is made by cooking lentils with spinach and is flavored with Indian spices.
-This simple Indian dish can be enjoyed with rice as well as roti.
+It is made by cooking lentils with spinach and flavoring them with aromatic Indian spices.
+This simple vegan Indian dish can be enjoyed with rice as well as roti.

-Like most Indians, dal-chawal i.e. lentils with rice is my comfort food.
-And, in India the lentil is cooked in so many different ways that it's very hard to get bored of it even after eating it daily.
+Like most Indians, dal chawal i.e. lentils with rice is my comfort food.
+In India, lentils are cooked in so many different ways that it's very hard to get bored of them, even after eating them daily.

 Today, I am sharing one of my favorite dal recipes- dal palak.
 It's very easy to make, tastes delicious, and is very nutritious too.